-In school year 2014-15, there were 3,942 students enrolled in the state of Florida's charter technical career centers First Coast Technical College (FCTC) and Lake Technical College (LTC) representing 3.7 percent of total career center (charter and public non-charter technical career center) headcount.
-Forty-three percent (three of seven) of the charter centers' adult education programs and 63 percent (22 of 35) of their career certificate (also known as Postsecondary Adult Vocational or PSAV) programs performed better than the average public non-charter technical career center.
-FCTC and LTC performed below the average public non-charter technical career center for their apprenticeship programs.
-FCTC and LTC have a lower percentage of minority and female students respectively than the average non-charter career center, but location and program offerings appear to explain these differences.
-Regarding socioeconomic status, FCTC had a higher percentage of students with demonstrated financial need (Pell grants) than LTC and the average public non-charter technical career center.
+In school year 2015-16, there were 3,114 students enrolled in the state of Florida's charter technical career centers, First Coast Technical College (FCTC) and Lake Technical College (LTC), representing three percent of total career center (charter and public non-charter technical career center) headcount.
+Forty percent (two of five) of the charter centers' adult education programs and 71 percent (25 of 35) of their career certificate (also known as Postsecondary Adult Vocational or PSAV) programs performed better than the average public non-charter technical career center.
+FCTC performed better than the average public non-charter technical career center in their apprenticeship program, while LTC performed below the average public non-charter technical career center.
+FCTC and LTC have a slightly higher percentage of female students than the average public non-charter technical career centers had a higher percentage of minority students as compared to the charter technical career centers, but location and program offerings appear to explain these differences.
+Regarding socioeconomic status, FCTC had a higher percentage of students with demonstrated financial need (Pell Grants) than LTC and the public non-charter technical career centers.